indoorequal/maplibre-gl-indoorequal/README.md

 It provides:

+*   load vector tiles from indoorequal.org tile server or your own
+*   display GeoJSON data
 *   a default style of the indoor tiles
 *   a way to customize the style and load your sprites
 *   a level control to change the level displayed on the map